Bloodhound Breed Guide

 Bloodhound Health Problems

 The Bloodhound is a relatively healthy breed, however, they are still prone to several health complications.
-Below is a list of the most common Bloodhound health issues.
+Below is a list of the most common Bloodhound health concerns and genetic predispositions.

 Eye conditions: Several eye conditions are prevalent within this breed.
-Entropion occurs when the eyelid folds inward, causing the eyelashes to irritate the cornea.
+Entropion or “cherry eye” occurs when the eyelid folds inward, causing the eyelashes to irritate the cornea.
 Another common medical condition is ectropion.
 Ectropion causes the lower eyelid to roll outward, which exposes the inner eyelid and causes redness and irritation.
 The last eye condition that commonly affects Bloodhounds is keratoconjunctivitis sicca (dry eye).
-Dry eye results from a lack of tear aqueous produced, which causes severe irritation of the cornea.
+Dry eyes in dogs result from a lack of tear aqueous produced, which causes severe irritation of the cornea.
+Routine care should be done on the eyes to avoid these issues.

 Bloat: Bloat is a common health concern for all dog breeds, but especially for Bloodhounds.
 This health complication occurs when the stomach fills with air, food, or gas and becomes trapped.
 This blocks the passageways in the stomach and can cause gastric dilation volvulus (twisted stomach).
 A dog diagnosed with Bloat needs medical attention as soon as possible.
 If gone untreated, this health complication can lead to death.